Pyrates

 Pyrates is a 1991 comedy film, starring Kevin Bacon and Kyra Sedgwick about a couple who experience pyrokinesis after having sex.
 Directed and written by Noah Stern, the film was released on VHS on December 18, 1991.

 Plot

-When Ari (Kevin Bacon) and Sam (Kyra Sedgwick) first meet they realise that there is chemistry between them.
+When Ari (Kevin Bacon) and Sam (Kyra Sedgwick) first meet they realize that there is chemistry between them.
 When they have sex with each other, they experience pyrokinesis.
 However, as their love affair does not run smoothly, their friends Liam (Bruce Martyn Payne) and Pia (Kristin Dattilo) intervene to try to help.
 At one point when Sam is angry with Ari, Liam helps Ari to serenade her with a rendition the Soft Cell song Tainted Love.